 Since testing is an integral part of every release cycle, we give top priority to developing a systematic, automated, scalable, and yet customizable approach for driving the entire release cycle.
 As a new startup comes up, the obvious and quickest approach one is tempted to follow is the traditional testing model, and to manually test and certify a module/product.

 Well, this structure sometimes works satisfactorily when the features in the product are few.
 However, a growing customer base, increasing features, and the need for supporting multiple platforms give rise to proportionally more and more testing.
 At this stage, testing becomes a time-consuming and cumbersome process.
-So if you and your organization are struggling with the traditional, manual testing approach for big data pipelines, and looking for a better solution, then read on.
+So if you and your organization are struggling with the traditional, manual testing approach for modern data stack pipelines, and looking for a better solution, then read on.

 In this blog, we will walk you through our journey about: